Abdo-develloper-Keraoui/OBJECT-ORIENTED-PROGRAMMING/README.md

-\# Object Oriented Programming \- Practice Project
+# Object Oriented Programming - Practice Project

-Hello\!
+Hello!
 This is my Java practice project for learning Object Oriented Programming.
 I am a beginner and I made small exercises to understand classes, objects, inheritance, and interfaces.

-\## What is inside
+## What is inside
-\- Chapter exercises like shapes, notifications, bank account, and books
+- Chapter exercises like shapes, notifications, bank account, and books
-\- A simple Library Catalog mini project
+- A simple Library Catalog mini project

-\## How I run it
+## How I run it
 I open the project in IntelliJ IDEA and run the `Main` classes inside the folders.

-\## Notes
+## Notes
 This is purely for practicing oop concepts!